JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 ### Flyway Settings

-Whenever an empty or differential Flyway migration is created, JPA Buddy generates the file name based on the flyway <a href="https://flywaydb.org/documentation/concepts/migrations#naming">naming pattern</a>.
+Whenever an empty or differential Flyway migration is created, JPA Buddy generates the file name based on the flyway <a href="https://flywaydb.org/documentation/concepts/migrations#naming" target="_blank">naming pattern</a>.
 In plugin settings you can configure following values for name generation:

 ![flyway-settings](img/flyway-settings.png)